SoFairOA/solution_documentation/docs/04-software-mention-extraction-and-disambiguation.md

 ![figure1.png](img/figure1.png)
 ***Figure 1**: Software-mentions models cascade, with emphasis of the models software and softwareType that are the object of this document.
 In grey the models that are discussed in this deliverables.*

+### Download and usage
+Used models are publicly available on Huggingface: [https://huggingface.co/SoFairOA/software-mentions-models](https://huggingface.co/SoFairOA/software-mentions-models).

 ### Software-mentions workflow

 The first sequence labelling model is designed to identify **software-related entities** (Figure 2\)  in text.
 These include: